osohq/oso/new-docs/content/any/learn/abac/index.md

 Suppose we want to allow employees to view *their own* expenses.

-We can register our user classes with Oso:
+We can register our user class with Oso:

 {{< literalInclude dynPath="userClassPath"
                    from="user-class-start"
                    to="user-class-end"
                    fallback="userClass" >}}

-We can do the same with the resources being requested:
+We can do the same with the resource being requested:

 {{< literalInclude dynPath="expenseClassPath"
                    from="expense-class-start"